-We aim to develop a context-aware system which provides services in homes.
-One day, a user has left his home and has carelessly left the windows open.
+We are developing a context-aware system which provides services in homes.
+Suppose a user is leaving his home carelessly with windows open.
 In order to prevent such a danger, our system informs the user that the windows are open before the user leaves his home.
 Such a service is valuable for the user because the service not only improves user amenity but brings relief and safety.
 In the above example, the timing to provide a service to the user is important.
-If the user is informed after the user leaves his home, the user must go back into house for closing the windows.
-The user should be informed before going outside the house.
-As another example, if an attempted delivery notice had arrived into a home server when a user came home, then our system recommends the user to go to pick up a package before the user sits on a sofa and gets relaxed.
-We refer to such services, which should be provided proactively according to user behavior, as proactive services.
-In order to provide proactive services, our system must correctly detect characteristic behavior of the user in situations such as leaving the home and coming home.
+If the user is informed after the user leaves his home, the user must go back into the house for closing the windows.
+The user should be informed before he goes outside the house.
+As another example, let a home server have an attempted delivery notice when a user came home.
+Our system recommends the user to go to pick up a package before the user sits on a sofa to be relaxed.
+We refer to these services provided proactively according to user behavior as proactive services.
+In order to provide proactive services, our system must correctly detect characteristic behavior of the user in situations such as leaving home and coming home.